 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, child sex tourism, and commercial surrogacy, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

-There are strong codes of dress and behaviour in India, particularly in northern India and at religious sites, and you should take care not to offend.
+There are strict codes of dress and behaviour in India, particularly in northern India and at religious sites, and you should take care not to offend.

 Physical contact between men and women in public is not considered appropriate.
 If in any doubt, seek local advice.